springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/6-buildpacks/step3.md

 ## Apply the updated Tekton resources

-You should see four Tasks available in your Tekton installation, and no Pipelines yet:
+You should the Tasks you installed in step 1, and no Pipelines yet:

 ```
 tkn task list